 - Inflation (CPI):

-Liberia’s economic freedom score is 49.3, making its economy the 147th freest in the 2013 Index.
-Its score has increased 0.7 point from last year, with substantial improvements in trade freedom and the control of government spending.
-Liberia is ranked 33rd out of 46 countries in the Sub-Saharan Africa region, and its overall rating remains significantly below the world and regional averages.
+Liberia’s economic freedom score is 49.6, making its economy the 150th freest in the 2023 Index.
+Its score has increased by 1.7 points from last year.
+Liberia is ranked 36th out of 47 countries in the Sub-Saharan Africa region, and its overall score remains below the world and regional averages.

 Liberia faces significant challenges in furthering its transition to a modern, open, market-based system.
 The foundations of economic freedom are fragile, and while the security situation has become more stable, the absence of an effectively functioning legal system undermines the protection of property rights and discourages efforts to eradicate corruption.

 Settled in the 19th century by freed slaves, mainly from the United States, Liberia enjoyed relative peace until a long civil war that ended in 1995.
 President Charles Taylor was forced out in 2003 and later convicted of war crimes.
 Ellen Johnson Sirleaf became president in 2006 and brought stability.
 In 2017, former soccer star George Weah won the presidency in an allegedly fraudulent election.
 Opposition and independent candidates’ strong performance in the December 2020 midterm elections reflected popular frustration with government corruption and economic underperformance.
 Although Liberia is rich in rubber, mineral resources, and iron ore, poverty is widespread.